 Where do I find information about student organizations on campus?

 Student Leadership and Involvement provides information about the 244 registered student organizations at Michigan Tech and how to register an organization.
 Organizations are formed on a wide range of topics including social, club sports, academics, service, and so on.
 There are also many international students organizations such as the Indian Students Association, Bangladeshi Students Association, and African Students Organization.
 These organizations serve as an important support system for many of our international students and foster cross-cultural interactions on campus.
-International Club also fosters understanding and closer relations between American and domestic students.

 Transportation and Community